MiniFate/MiniFate/_chapters/00-outline.md

 ### Rolling the Dice

-Dice in {GameName} add drama surprise and excitement to the story.
+Dice in {GameName} add drama and excitement to the story.
-The GM should call for a roll only when failure is possible for a skilled here _and_ failure would add an interesting twist to the story.
+The GM should call for a roll only when failure is possible for a skilled here _and_ failure would add an interesting twist.
 A `Swashbuckling Genius` should succeed automatically in defending against the attack of a `Nameless Deckhand`.
 She _would_ need to roll to subdue him before his friends can escape, or to recognize him as a `Student of the Blade Dancers`.